 Highlights include: a community playground right outside the doors and a great big lawn in front for picnics.

 Tucker Wildlife Sanctuary is tucked away back in Modjeska Canyon.
 It feels secluded and in spring you can enjoy the wildflowers without going far.
+Note: It was recently acquired by the Environmental Nature Center and it’s NOT open yet.
+Plans to open late spring 2022.

 Highlights include: lots of hands-on experiences inside, plus a mini-bookstore.